LiMinggang/madedit-mod/README.txt

 Fix: Can't assign more than one shortcut to commands by Option Dialog
 Fix: String escaping issue in Macro Recording of Search/Replace
-Fix: Patch for possible dead/infinite loop in syntax highlighting Minor memory improvement
+Fix: Patch for possible dead/infinite loop in syntax highlighting
+Fix: Display file format(new line char) on menu
+Minor memory improvement
 Update VS2010 build
 Update wxWidgets to 3.1.1